ceph/ceph/doc/rados/configuration/network-config-ref.rst

 For example::

-	sudo iptables -A INPUT -i {iface} -m multiport -p tcp -s {ip-address}/{netmask} --dports 6800:6810 -j ACCEPT
+	sudo iptables -A INPUT -i {iface} -m multiport -p tcp -s {ip-address}/{netmask} --dports 6800:7300 -j ACCEPT

 OSD IP Tables
 -------------

 By default, Ceph OSD Daemons `bind`_ to the first available ports on a Ceph Node beginning at port 6800.
-Ensure that you open at least three ports beginning at port 6800 for each OSD that runs on the host.
+Note that this behavior is not deterministic, so if you are running more than one OSD or MDS on the same host, or if you restart the daemons within a short window of time, the daemons will bind to higher ports.
 Each Ceph OSD Daemon on a Ceph Node may use up to three ports:

 #.
 One for talking to clients and monitors.
 #.
 One for sending data to other OSDs.